diagonal-finance/examples/integrations/stripe/subscriptions/server/node/README.md

 #### `POST /stripe/checkout`:

-Creates a Stripe checkout and redirects the request to the session URL.
+Creates a Stripe checkout and returns the session URL to redirect the client to.

 ##### Parameters: